GoogleCloudPlatform/runtimes-common/structure_tests/README.md

 GCP Structure Tests
 ====================

-The GCP Structure Tests provide a powerful framework to validate the structure of a Docker image.
+The GCP Structure Tests provide a powerful framework to validate the structure of a container image.
 These tests can be used to check the output of commands in an image, as well as verify metadata and contents of the filesystem.

 To run the test framework, simply download the binary for your OS here:
 - TODO: add links to binaries